What Is It Called When You Bake a Cheesecake in Water? Unlock the Secret to Perfectly Creamy Desserts

 Start by preparing your cheesecake batter according to your recipe.
 Typically, this involves mixing cream cheese, sugar, eggs, and other ingredients to form a smooth batter.
 Make sure to avoid overmixing to prevent air bubbles from forming, which can lead to cracks during baking.

-Once your batter is smooth and well-combined, pour it into a prepared springform pan.
+Once your batter is smooth and well combined, pour it into a prepared springform pan.
 Be sure to grease the pan with butter or non-stick spray to prevent the cheesecake from sticking.

 Setting Up the Water Bath

 Now that your cheesecake is ready, it’s time to prepare the water bath.
-Take a larger pan that’s capable of holding the springform pan and fill it with hot water.
+Take a larger pan capable of holding the springform pan and fill it with hot water.
 The water should come up about halfway to two-thirds of the height of the cheesecake pan.

 Place the cheesecake-filled springform pan into the larger pan, ensuring that the cheesecake pan is centered and stable.
-This setup will help create the gentle steam that’s necessary for even baking.
+This setup will help create the gentle steam necessary for even baking.

 Ensuring Leak-Proof Protection